 Message from the Director of MRC

-With the aim of making Kumamoto University the R&D base for this magnesium alloy, the University has established the “Magnesium Research Center (MRC)” in order to enhance the development of human resources and material research.
+With the aim to make in Kumamoto University the R&D base for this magnesium alloy and in order to enhance the development of human resources and material research, the University has established the “Magnesium Research Center (MRC)”.

 Director of Magnesium Research Center

 By developing basic and applied research to make maximum use of the light weight and other properties of magnesium alloy, we aim the development of alloys with future practical applications.
 Our organization has engaged in research targeting application to spacecraft, aircraft, high-speed railway cars, and automobile parts, and recently is conducting research involving application to medical care and welfare equipment such as stents.
 In addition, in recent years the Research Center has also been engaged in research on magnesium alloys with first-principles electronic structure calculation and solid dynamics calculation based on the finite element method as the primary approaches, and is promoting research aimed at achieving multiscale calculation material design linked to experiments.

 We will construct a Yellow Sea Rim Magnesium Network (YSR Mg Network) to serve as an academic foundation for the development of materials manufacturing fundamental technologies, with the advanced technology of Kumamoto University Magnesium Research Center (MRC) in high-performance Mg alloys as a core technology from East Asia.
 To spread this technology worldwide, we will grow the network into a global one encompassing Europe, the US, and Oceania

 Promotion of mutually-beneficial YSR international research through the establishment of an open laboratory